Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Introduction

-In this work, we design a fully implicit nonlinear solution strategy using finite element discretizations that preserve the energy decay as time advances and the symmetries, if any, of the final network structure.
-Key to the success of our approach is the discretization of the conductivity matrix using discontinuous finite element spaces, which eases the preservation of its positive semi-definiteness.
-Equally important is the design of a robust and scalable preconditioning strategy with respect to the ill-conditioning of the Poisson problem.
-Together, these techniques enable the efficient and practical solution of the nonlinear systems arising from implicit time-stepping schemes.
-The entire algorithm is implemented in a distributed-memory framework, making it possible to simulate highly refined network structures at large scale and three-dimensional structures.
+The primary objective of this work is to develop a novel fully implicit nonlinear solution strategy, based on finite element discretizations, that preserves energy decay, remains robust to the severe ill-conditioning of the problem, and guarantees the preservation of symmetries—when present—in the final network structure.
+A key novelty of the proposed approach is the treatment of the conductivity matrix without artificial diffusion, which enables its discretization using discontinuous finite element spaces and thereby facilitates the preservation of positive semidefiniteness.
+This is complemented by a robust and scalable linear preconditioning strategy that effectively addresses the ill-conditioning of the Poisson problem.
+Together, these ingredients enable the efficient solution of the nonlinear systems arising from fully implicit time-stepping schemes.
+The entire algorithm is implemented in a distributed-memory framework and demonstrated on large-scale simulations, including three-dimensional network structures.
+While the numerical building blocks employed are well established, their combination and adaptation to this strongly nonconvex and ill-conditioned network formation model—together with the discontinuous treatment of the conductivity tensor—constitute the main methodological contribution of this work.

-In \cite{HV24}, it has been shown that for $\gamma<1$, every minimizer of the energy \cref{eq:energy} is an acyclic (i.e., loop-free) graph, and vice versa, every acyclic graph generates a local minimizer of the energy.
-For $\gamma=1$, the minimizer is a set containing an acyclic graph.
-Therefore, assuming that the sequence of minimizers converges in the continuum limit, we do not expect the limiting structure to have any finite resolution scale.
-This also means that any mesh refinement in the discretization of the problem \cref{eq:poisson}--\cref{eq:flow} produces new, finer structures, with resolution corresponding to the length of the mesh elements, and that different meshes may generate different network structures.
-A robust solver can thus enable us to explore how different mesh resolutions and topologies influence emergent network structures.

-For the first time, we provide three-dimensional numerical results of the system \eqref{eq:poisson}-\eqref{eq:flow}, marking a significant advancement in the field.
-Previous numerical studies, such as \cite{albi_burger, astuto2022comparison, marko_perthame_schlo}, were limited to lower-dimensional settings due to the prohibitive computational cost of simulating such processes in three dimensions.
-This breakthrough opens new possibilities for studying the formation of biological transportation networks in a realistic setting with unprecedented detail and accuracy.
+For the first time, we present three-dimensional numerical results for the system \eqref{eq:poisson}--\eqref{eq:flow}.
+Previous numerical studies \cite{marko_perthame_schlo, albi_burger, astuto2022comparison} were restricted to lower-dimensional settings due to the prohibitive computational cost of three-dimensional simulations.
+This advancement enables the study of biological transportation network formation in realistic three-dimensional settings at high spatial resolution.